Ranya Rao: Bail

-Economic Offences Court in Bengaluru on May 20, 2025 granted default bail to Rao and co-accused Tarun Kondaraju but Ranya Rao cannot be released because of the case registered against her under the stringent Conservation of Foreign Exchange and Prevention of Smuggling Activities (COFEPOSA) Act, 1974.
+Economic Offences Court in Bengaluru on May 20, 2025 granted default bail to Rao and co-accused Tarun Kondaraju.
+But Ranya Rao was not released because of the case registered against her under the stringent Conservation of Foreign Exchange and Prevention of Smuggling Activities (COFEPOSA) Act, 1974.

-She is currently lodged at the Bengaluru Central Prison along with two others — Tarun Raju and Sahil Sakaria Jain — who have also been booked under the COFEPOSA Act.
+She was lodged at the Bengaluru Central Prison along with two others, Tarun Raju and Sahil Sakaria Jain, who have also been booked under the COFEPOSA Act.

 They both were granted bail on two sureties each and ₹2 lakh bond.
-The court also imposed strict conditions — They cannot leave the country and must not commit a similar crime.
+The court also imposed strict conditions on them stating that they cannot leave the country and must not commit a similar crime.
 The court issued a stern warning, noting that any breach of these conditions would lead to the cancellation of their bail.

 Conviction

 On 16 July 2025, Rao and co-accused Tarun Raju and Sahil Jain were sentenced to one year in prison under the COFEPOSA Act under the charge of gold smuggling.
 The Advisory Board of COFEPOSA also ruled that she will not be granted bail during the term of her incarceration.
 The DRI also imposed a fine of ₹ 102 crore on Rao and the co-accused after they were sentenced in the gold smuggling racket.
+After finishing her sentence, she was set to be released on bail after a year on 23 April 2026.